 - Be able to stay amicable and cooperative

 - Maintain consistency when it comes to discipline and child-rearing techniques

 - Agree to ground rules regarding maintenance of the house

 - Be able to stick to the agreed-upon arrangements.

 A co-parenting plan that spells out the details of a nesting arrangement drafted by a skilled San Diego family law attorney is essential in these situations.
 Resources on co-parenting can also be helpful as you make this often-difficult transition.

 While nesting isn’t for everyone, it can be a way to achieve a solution that works for your family.
 It is just one of a range of solutions that your lawyer may be able to help you achieve.

 Contemplating Divorce?
 We Can Help.

 Divorce is stressful for all members of the family — particularly children.
 Nesting arrangements can be a way to minimize stress and disruptions for kids after a divorce, but they only work if both parents are able to work together to co-parent.
 If you are considering a divorce, you may want to explore this option as a potential custody arrangement.

 At the Law Office of Renkin & Associates, we represent clients throughout San Diego County and Southern California with their family law matters.
 We are dedicated to helping out clients achieve the best possible resolution for their case.
-To learn more or to schedule a consultation, call us at 619-304-4760, or contact us online.
+To learn more or to schedule a case evaluation, call us at 619-304-4760, or contact us online.